ARB recommends giving owners of historic cabin time to preserve it

 Just because it’s boarded up doesn’t necessarily mean the structure is dilapidated, ARB members agreed.

-Nobody apparently has entered the house recently, therefore its interior condition isn't known.
+Nobody apparently has entered the house recently, so its interior condition isn’t known.

 Donna Richardson of Bala Cynwyd, Pennsylvania, a descendant of one of the cabin’s original owners, has represented the family in conversations with Berryville officials.
 Town Manager Keith Dalton said Richardson told him she hasn’t been inside in years.